VmPraveen/PLEN/README.md

-#PLant ENhancer
+# PLant ENhancer

-This app can provide you insights on the following plant varieties.
+<pre>This app can provide you insights on the following plant varieties.
 	1.Apple
 	2.Blueberry
 	3.Cherry